paganello/FTPB/src/images/README.md

-In this folder will be stored all receipt images sent on telegram
+In this folder will be stored all receipt images sent to the bot